Markvdhoven/PowerliftProject/README.md

 ### Hardest parts.

 There are a lot of divisions so it will be hard to show all the divisions in one spiderchart.
+Also the dataset is quite big, so this could also be hard to work with.

 Sketch
 --------------------